tessadgroot/Sensor_data/README.md

 ## 📌 Project Purpose
 The goal of this repository is to:
 - Explore how sensor data can be processed programmatically
 - Practice Python skills in a data-focused context
+- Excel sensor data files

 ## 🧰 Technologies & Tools
 - **Python**